Mitford, Northumberland: Fiction

-In Light from Heaven, the last instalment of American author Jan Karon's contemporary Christian "Mitford Years" novel series (which is set in a fictional town in western North Carolina bearing the same name), the series' setting and the Mitford of this article become "sister Ovillages."
+In Light from Heaven, the last instalment of American author Jan Karon's contemporary Christian "Mitford Years" novel series (which is set in a fictional town in western North Carolina bearing the same name), the series' setting and the Mitford of this article become "sister villages."

+Mitford was also a minor introductory character in The Magus by John Fowles.

 Notable people

 The Mitford family held the Manor from Norman times.
 The ruins of their Manor House stand on the eastern side of the River Wansbeck.
 In about 1823 they abandoned the old Manor House for a new mansion house, Mitford Hall, which was designed by the famous Northern architect, John Dobson, and which was built on the opposite bank of the river and surrounded by woodland and a small deer park.
 The engraver James Thomson (1788–1850) was born in the village.

+Mitford Hall is now owned by the Shepherd family.